openstack-archive/fuel-plugin-external-zabbix/README.md

         ---|-------------------|---------|----------------
         1  | zabbix_monitoring | 2.5.0   | 3.0.0

+5. If you want to connect to a remote MySQL server (not part of Fuel deployment) you have to make sure that the zabbix datbase is already created (empty) and also to grant proper access rights to this table by running a command like follows on this remote DB server:

+mysql -u$remote_mysql_admin_user -p$remote_mysql_admin_passwd <<_EOF
+CREATE USER 'zabbix'@'%' IDENTIFIED BY '<the-database-password-in-fuel-ui-zabbix-settings-screen>';
+CREATE DATABASE zabbix;
+GRANT ALL PRIVILEGES ON zabbix.* TO 'zabbix'@'%' IDENTIFIED BY '<the-database-password-in-fuel-ui-zabbix-settings-screen>';
+FLUSH PRIVILEGES;
+_EOF

 For further details see the Zabbix Plugin Guide in the [Fuel Plugins Catalog](https://software.mirantis.com/fuel-plugins)